mtiller/ModelicaBook/text/source/components/packages/organizing.rst

 contains only ``type`` definitions.

 Now let's turn our attention to the Lotka-Volterra model itself.
-Assuming it doesn't need to define the types itself but can rely on the types we've just defined, it can be refactored to look as follows:
+Assuming it doesn't need to define the types itself, but can rely on the types we've just defined, it can be refactored to look as follows:

 .. literalinclude:: /ModelicaByExample/PackageExamples/NestedPackages.mo